 Tsugawa Nursery: 410 E. Scott Ave., Woodland.
 Events are free unless noted.
 Register: www.tsugawanursery.com/events.htm or 360-225-8750.

-What to do in the garden in May: 11 a.m.
-May 3.
-A monthly seminar on landscape and garden maintenance.
+o What to do in the garden in September: 11 a.m.
+Sept.
+6. A monthly seminar on maintenance in the landscape and garden.

 Shorty’s Garden and Home: 10006 S.E.
 Mill Plain Blvd., Vancouver. www.shortysgardenandhome.com.

-WSU Extension Clark County master gardener volunteer training: The 12-week training begins runs 8:45 a.m. to 2:30 p.m.
-Wednesdays Sept.
+WSU Extension Clark County Master Gardener fall training: 12-week training runs 8:45 a.m. to 2:30 p.m.
+Wednesdays, Sept.
 3 through Nov.
-19. Upon completion, participants are expected to complete a 50-hour internship in their first year and serve 35 hours yearly thereafter to maintain certification, $245. * Information, application: http://clark.wsu.edu/volunteer/mg/educationProgram.html.
+19. Participants are expected to complete a 50-hour internship in their first year and serve 35 hours yearly thereafter to maintain certification, $245.
+Enroll: ext100.wsu.edu/clark/mgvolunteertrainingform.

 Minnehaha Garden Gate Club: 10 a.m. third Wednesdays of the month, Minnehaha Grange, 4905 N.E.
 St. Johns Blvd., Vancouver.
 360-992-2939.